guilhermefrl/Maze-Solver-AI/README.md

 # MazeSolver
-Using Depth-First Search Algorithm to solve mazes from an input image, using Python.
+Using the Depth-First Search Algorithm to solve mazes from an input image, using Python.

 ## Input
 Some example mazes are included in the images folder.
 The mazes have to follow the following rules: